zerotier/docs/docs/terraform/multicloud-quickstart.md

 [Import](https://github.com/new/import) the
 [Terraform Multicloud Quickstart](https://github.com/zerotier/terraform-multicloud-quickstart)
 to your Github account.
 We are "importing" instead of "cloning" so that we can set the repository as private.
-If you're comforable on the command line, feel free to clone to your laptop and commits from there, otherwise, we will use Github's in-browser editing feature to drive the tutorial.
+If you're comfortable on the command line, feel free to clone to your laptop and commits from there, otherwise, we will use Github's in-browser editing feature to drive the tutorial.